Lynnhaven House

 Architectural and design details including brick jack arches, a close-spindle staircase with teardrop pendant, and ship's lap floor construction reveal a builder concerned with quality as well as artistry.
 Behind the historic house lies a small cemetery with plots that date back to the American Revolutionary War.
 This 19th-century burial ground of the Boush family stands watch to the south of the house that the family once owned, and is why the house is sometimes referred to as the Boush House.

-The house was used as a private residence until 1971 when it was purchased by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
+The house was used as a private residence until 1971 when it was donated to Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities) by the heirs of William W. Oliver III.
 It was under the care of Preservation Virginia before the City of Virginia Beach acquired the property.
 The 18th century home has had very few changes made throughout the years and is estimated to still have 85% of its original materials intact, which makes it one of the country's best-preserved buildings from that time period.

-The Lynnhaven House is listed as part of the United States National Register of Historic Places as a National Historic Landmark.
-It was added to the National Register of Historic Places in 1969.
+The Lynnhaven House was added to the National Register of Historic Places in 1969.